The Uncanny Similarity of Recurrence and Depth: Introduction

-While the classical use case for recurrent networks is to handle sequential inputs of arbitrary length, for example in text classification, stock price prediction, and protein structure prediction, we study the use of recurrent layers instead of sequential layers in convolutional networks \cite{lai2015recurrent, borovkova2019ensemble, goldblum2020adversarial, baldi2003principled}.
-Related to this study, \citet{pinheiro2014recurrent} develop fast and parameter-efficient methods for segmentation using recurrent convolutional layers and \citet{alom2018recurrent} use similar techniques for medical imaging data.
-Additionally, \citet{bai2018trellis} propose weight tying for sequences, and further extend their work to include equilibrium models, where infinite depth networks are found with root-finding techniques \cite{bai2019deep}.
-Also, recurrent layers can be used to improve performance on image classification benchmarks \cite{liang2015recurrent}.
+Recurrent networks are typically used to handle sequential inputs of arbitrary length, for example in text classification, stock price prediction, and protein structure prediction \citep{lai2015recurrent, borovkova2019ensemble, goldblum2020adversarial, baldi2003principled}.
+We instead study the use of recurrent layers in place of sequential layers in convolutional networks and on non-sequential inputs, such as images.
+Prior work on recurrent layers, or equivalently depth-wise weight sharing, also includes studies on image segmentation and classification as well as sequence-based tasks.
+For example, \citet{pinheiro2014recurrent} develop fast and parameter-efficient methods for segmentation using recurrent convolutional layers. \citet{alom2018recurrent} use similar techniques for medical imaging.
+Also, recurrent layers have been used to improve performance on image classification benchmarks \citep{liang2015recurrent}.
+Recent work developing transformer models for image classification shows that weight sharing can reduce the size of otherwise large models without incurring a large performance decrease \citep{jaegle2021perceiver}.

-In addition to maze solving, networks that perform other sequential reasoning tasks, like proof writing and logical deduction from short sentences, have also been explored \cite{sekiyama2017towards, sanchez2020generating, irving2016deepmath, bowman2014can}.
-For example, \citet{sekiyama2017towards} use language models for proof generation whereby neural networks' ability to translate between languages is used to map from proposition to proof, developing a technique that generates good attempts for many propositions.
-Outside of sequential reasoning, a number of works have improved the generalization of image classifiers to data which differs from that on which they are trained using data augmentations or adversarial feature augmentations \citep{shu2020preparing, hendrycks2019augmix}.
-By removing sensitivity to common image degradations such as noise and re-coloring, they are able to perform well across domain shifts.
-We tie sequential reasoning and domain generalization together by studying the ability of models to generalize to harder reasoning problems than they were trained on.